-The most important aspect of your run is the planning.
-It is very important therefore that you construct a schedule that suits your own particular needs and circumstances and which allows you to run within your own capabilities.
-Remember this is self-guided, day on day running, not a single day marathon and a substantial challenge.
+The most important aspect of your walk is the planning.
+Your walk should be one of the most enjoyable experiences of your life and certainly not a gruelling ordeal.
+It is very important therefore that you construct a schedule that suits your own particular needs and circumstances and which allows you to walk within your own capabilities.
+Remember this is self-guided, day on day walking, not a single day and whilst a worthwhile and thrilling experience, it is also a substantial challenge.

 High Quality Accommodation

 - We have an unrivalled working knowledge of all the accommodations along the Coast to Coast.
-We only use those which provide a high quality experience, not just in terms of facilities, décor and food but also their service and understanding of the requirements of long distance runnners.
+We only use those which provide a high quality experience, not just in terms of facilities, décor and food but also their service and understanding of the requirements of long distance walkers & cyclists.

 - The places we use are a mixture of small country hotels, inns, guest houses & farmhouse B&B) that are located on or close to the route (we do not place our customers a distance away from the route).
 We also look at the entirety of your trip so you can experience the different styles of high quality places and find no two nights are the same.

 All vehicles are secure in a locked compound with on-site management